CodePeters/MovieRama/README.md

 Everything at this point should is up and running !!!
 App is served in `http://localhost:4200/`

+##

 The project also uses a serveless component for a feature, that is deployed in cloudflare and the worker code in in wrangler project folder, no setup is required.

-Logs are generated in `./MovieRama-backend` folder.

-Due to luck of time this project does not include:
-- ~~Sorting requirement is covered in frontend which we know is not ideal (but simpler)~~ (Done!)
-- ~~Pagination would be nice to have (ideally woulbe be done on the backend and requires frontend handling as well)~~ (Done!)
-- Unit tests
-- Comments in code and documentation
-- scaled db (not just an sqlite)
- ... as you can see the list of improvements is not exhaustive 🙂 Just mentioning those as in a real production project these would not be best practises if the app was scaling.
-##
+Also, as a best practise for scaling, sorting is done in the backend and we also have pagination for our endpoints.
+I also have added logging and Logs are generated inside  `./MovieRama-backend` folder.

-### I have also included a png file  (`Scalable_System_design`) with an 'ideal' scalable system design architecture using serverless architecture, also in `ScalableSystem_Explanation` you will find some explanation about teh architecture design.
+### I have also included a png file  (`Scalable_System_design`) with an 'ideal' scalable system design architecture using serverless architecture, also in `ScalableSystem_Explanation` you will find some explanation about the architecture design.